-We are pleased to announce the following Key Note Speakers for the upcoming National System School Improvement Colloquium and invite Catholic education system leaders and teams who work specifically in the area of School Improvement are invited to present a 45 minute workshop as part of the concurrent sessions of the Colloquium.
+We are pleased to announce the following Key Note Speakers for the upcoming 4th National Diocesan System School Improvement Colloquium.

 Prof Geoff Masters AO